 potato salad on a large white serving platter

 After years of watching and taste-testing, my mom can easily create my grandma’s original recipe.
 I asked my mom to replicate the recipe as close as possible to what my grandma made and measure out the ingredients, so I could share it with all of you.
 As my mom has made it over the years, she’s added in the sugar and vinegar to really kick this salad up a notch.
-We usually don’t add the garnish of dill or paprika, but for the photos and perhaps if you were entertaining, it definitely adds a little something special to the look of the salad.
+Once you try my grandma’s classic potato salad recipe, it’s sure to be a permanent item on your spring and summer menu!

 cubed potato in a white bowl alongside a boiled egg and potato salad sauce

 Follow just a few simple steps and you’re well on your way to the best potato salad!
+Here’s the simple process:

-3. Once potatoes are cooked and cooled, peel the skin off and chop them into small pieces.
-Transfer potatoes to a large bowl and gently mix the dressing in with the potatoes.
+4. Add dressing & eggs.
+Transfer potatoes to a large mixing bowl and gently mix the dressing in with the potatoes.
 Then stir in the eggs and season with salt and pepper as needed.

 • Start checking to see if potatoes are fork tender after about 15 minutes.
 You don’t want to overcook potatoes because they will get too mushy.